TuS Köln rrh.

 TuS Köln rrh. is a multi-sports club from the Höhenberg district of Cologne.
-The club was founded in 1874 and offers football, track and field, swimming, tennis, gymnastics, karate, rugby, and volleyball.
+The club was founded through the 1946 merger of the gymnastics clubs Turnverein Kalk 1874 and Turnvereins Köln-Höhenberg and offers football, track and field, swimming, tennis, gymnastics, karate, rugby, and volleyball.
 While the club's sports sections are mostly committed to amateur sports the club is best known for its former women's football department.
 TuS had taken over the women's team from the record champion SSG Bergisch Gladbach in 1996, but the team left the club in 2008 to join Bayer Leverkusen.

 Football

 The men's team currently plays in the Kreisliga C Köln which is the sixth division in Middle Rhine region.
 The women's squad played mostly second tier football with a few seasons in the third tier in between.
 Since the team left the club in 2008 TuS tried to establish a new women's football division of their own, and they did in 2010 after seeing an increase in their membership.
 The women's team restarted in the 1.
 Kreisklasse where they won all their games unbeaten to earn the championship but were not promoted, and entered next season's Kreisliga A, the lowest division, where they play since then.